microsoft/commercial-marketplace-offer-solution/marketplace/application/base-image-vm/README.md

 Please refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/marketplace/plan-azure-app-solution-template#deployment-package) for more information on how to package your solution template offer.

-### Create/Update the Azure Application Solution Template Offer
+### Create/Update the Azure Application Solution Template & Managed Application Offer

-A [script](../../../scripts/solutionTemplateOfferAddUpdate.ps1) is provided in the `scripts` folder of this repository to create the Azure Application Solution Template offer.
+A [script](../../../scripts/solutionTemplateOfferAddUpdate.ps1) is provided in the `scripts` folder of this repository to create the Azure Application (Solution Template and/or Managed Application) offer.

+The sample [offer listing config](./listing_config.json) contains 2 plan options:
+- Solution Template (`base-image-vm`)
+- Managed Application (`base-image-vm-app`)

+The offer type that is created refers to the plan configured in the [manifest file](./manifest.yml).

 The script will package the solution, create an offer if it does not already exist, create a plan if it does not already exist, and upload the solution package and offer assets (logos).
 You can also use this script to update the offer or plan.

 ```
 ./solutionTemplateOfferAddUpdate.ps1 -assetsFolder ../marketplace/application/base-image-vm